-Scurvy (also known as Barlow disease in infants or historically, as scorbutus) is a condition characterized by an increased bleeding tendency and impaired collagen synthesis resulting in osteoporosis and impaired wound healing.
-It is caused by a dietary lack of vitamin C (ascorbic acid).
+Scurvy is a condition caused by a dietary lack of vitamin C (ascorbic acid), hence is also called hypovitaminosis C, and is characterized by an increased bleeding tendency and impaired collagen synthesis resulting in osteoporosis and impaired wound healing.

 Scurvy in adults is rare.
 Young children and older persons are predisposed to scurvy due to their diet or the overheating of food.
 It does not occur before six months of age because maternal stores are maintained until then.
 Males and females are equally affected.